Freemasoid/react-basic-projects/README.md

 8. Lorem Ipsum

--
+- Lorem Ipsum-like generator.
+Produces set of paragraphs, which it gets from the js file database, based on user specified quantity of paragraphs

-9. Color Generator
+9. Color Palette Generator

--
+- User can select a color and if it's a valid one an app will generate a color palette (shades) based on this color

 10. Grocery Bud